 Hi, I'm Johanna Saleska -- writer, reader, instructor, tutor, and all-around lover of language!
 I have a BA in English with a minor in creative writing from CUI and, as of this summer, an MA in Rhetoric and Composition from the University of Missouri, Columbia (Go Tigers!).
 After two years as a long-distance OWL consultant, I'm thrilled to be back in toasty Southern California (see photo), where I teach two writing courses here at CUI in addition to my work with the Writing Studio.
 When I'm not writing, reading, teaching, or "OWL-ing" (totally a word), you'll likely find me exploring local wilderness trails, making messes in my kitchen, busting out yoga poses, or consuming way too much coffee.
 Contrary to popular belief, reading OWL submissions is actually quite fun and often wonderfully enlightening!
 I look forward to working with you!

 Greetings!
 My Name is Joe Sampson and it is my privilege to serve as a consultant for the CUI Writing Studio.
 I hold a BA in Spanish from the University of LaVerne, and an MA in Religion Education with an emphasis in cross-cultural education from Concordia University Irvine.
-I am also currently a doctoral candidate in Business Administration and Organizational Leadership at Arizona Northcentral University.
-I have been blessed to have found career success as a teacher, DCE, and most recently as a law enforcement executive.
+I went through the doctoral program in Business Administration and Organizational Leadership at Arizona Northcentral University and recognize the complexities of the dissertation process.
+I have been blessed to have found career success as a teacher, DCE, and most recently as a law enforcement executive management consultant for the State of California Department of Justice.
 My hobbies include, playing drums, coaching girls’ volleyball, and of course, reading and writing.
 Let’s get writing!